mars-s/Vybe/README.md

 # Read the CONTRIBUTING.md for contributing 🥰💙
  ### Also look at the project board for issues and featues to add/fix. 🥇

+## Things to note
+ The main branch is the production branch and is being updated on vercel live.
+ You cannot have any npm warns like unused variables because vercel treats warns like errors.